phetsims/graphing-quadratics/doc/implementation-notes.md

 * erase button - button with an eraser icon, used to erase the saved curve
 * graph contents - everything that is displayed on the graph, excluding the grid and axes
 * 'hide graph contents' button - button with an eyeball icon that shows/hides the graph contents
-* interactive quadratic - the quadratic that the user can interact with, via sliders, pickers, and/or manipulators
+* interactive quadratic - the quadratic that the user can interact with, via sliders, spinners, and/or manipulators
 * manipulator - shaded sphere that appears on the graph, used to change some aspect of the interactive quadratic
 * saved curve - the saved state of the interactive quadratic, appears on the graph as a gray parabola or line
 * save button - button with a camera icon, used to create the saved curve